Robert Baird McClure: Early life

-Robert McClure grew up in the Weihui compound, and due to his friendships with Chinese playmates, could speak both English and Mandarin by an early age.
+Bob McClure grew up in the Weihui compound.
+Despite his red hair and quick temper, he quickly made friendships with Chinese playmates, and could speak both English and Mandarin by an early age.
+His father soon made a rule that Bob could speak Chinese outside, but had to speak English while inside the family household.

 In 1910, William took a two-year sabbatical and returned with his family to North America, staying with Margaret's relatives in Wooster, Ohio.
-In 1912, when William was scheduled to return to Weihui, the family made the decision that William and 11-year-old Robert would return to China, while Margaret would stay in North America with her daughters as they completed their primary and high school studies.
+In 1912, when William was scheduled to return to Weihui, the family made the decision that William and 11-year-old Bob would return to China, while Margaret would stay in North America with her daughters as they completed their primary and high school studies.

-After three more years in China, William returned with Robert to North America for another sabbatical, and the family reunited in Toronto, where Robert's two sisters were enrolled at school, Janet at the University of Toronto, and Margaret at Harbord Collegiate Institute.
-Robert was also enrolled at Harbord, and during his first summer in Toronto, he worked at the Russell Motor Car Company, making munitions for the Canadian Expeditionary Force fighting in the First World War.
+After three more years in China, William returned with Bob to North America for another sabbatical, and the family reunited in Toronto, where Bob's two sisters were enrolled at school, Janet at the University of Toronto, and Margaret at Harbord Collegiate Institute.
+Bob was also enrolled at Harbord, and during his first summer in Toronto, he worked at the Russell Motor Car Company, making munitions for the Canadian Expeditionary Force fighting in the First World War.
 The next summer, he worked on a farm as part of the "Soldiers of the Soil" program.

 University

-In the fall of 1917, Robert enrolled in medicine at the University of Toronto, working evenings and weekends as a stevedore at the Toronto docks or a baggage handler at Union Station to earn enough to pay his tuition.
+In the fall of 1917, Bob enrolled in medicine at the University of Toronto, working evenings and weekends as a stevedore at the Toronto docks or a baggage handler at Union Station to earn enough to pay his tuition.
 He also attended Bloor Street Church, where he was greatly influenced by the sermons of Dr. George C. Pigeon, who would go on to become the first Moderator of the United Church of Canada in 1925.

-In 1920, Robert met Amy Hislop and the two started to date.
+In 1920, Bob met Amy Hislop and the two started to date.
 In 1922, McClure graduated with his medical degree, and was planning to do post-graduate surgical work at Harvard University before joining the British Colonial Service.
 He was approached by George Pidgeon, who asked McClure if he would instead consider travelling to Qinyang, China to replace the doctor at the Presbyterian mission hospital who had been killed by bandits.
-When McClure pointed out that he needed a year of surgical training, Pidgeon arranged for McClure to work with Dr. Kenneth Perfect at Western Hospital in Toronto for a year.
+When McClure pointed out that he would need twelve months of surgical training, Pidgeon arranged for McClure to work with Dr. Kenneth Perfect at Western Hospital in Toronto for a year.